includeJS/includeJS/src/notes/pragmatic-vscode-shortcuts.md

 - ✅ `cmd + [` or `cd + ]`

-## 4. Comment and uncomment blocks of code with a single command.
+## 4. Comment and uncomment blocks of code with a single command

 - ✅ `cmd + /`

-## 5. Undo and redo changes.
+## 5. Undo and redo changes

 - ✅ `cmd + z` and `cmd + shift + z`

-## 6. Split the editor window into multiple panels, and navigate between them.
+## 6. Split the editor window into multiple panels, and navigate between them

 - 🥊 `cmd + \`